lukewagener/fastapi_app/README.md

 # fastapi_app
-Little app I cooked up using FastAPI/SQLAlchemy/Pymysql to connect to a dummy database of parking spots.
+Little Python app I cooked up using FastAPI/SQLAlchemy/Pymysql to connect to a dummy database of parking spots.

 # DB